JesusFilm/core/CONTRIBUTING.md

 ## Adding to the code base

-New features should be merged to a `feature/*` branch where it can be refined until it's production-ready, ready to be merged to `main`.
+New features should be merged to a `feature/*` branch where it can be refined until it's ready to be merged to `main`.